Coderzthereal/xmlbuilder/README.md

-# THERE IS AN UPDATE COMING SOON
+# NOTE
+## Update coming soon
-It will have things like cleaner code, better comments, and indentation in the output.
+It will have cleaner code, better comments, and indentation in the output.

+## This is not the original XmlBuilder library.
+It is a separate library that uses a different interface.
+I did not write the original XmlBuilder gem, and it was taken down from rubygems.org awhile ago.

 # xmlbuilder: A simple way to build XML